-Luke 2:1-7 In those days a decree went out from Caesar Augustus that all the world should be registered.
-This was the first registration when Quirinius was governor of Syria.
-And all went to be registered, each to his own town.
-And Joseph also went up from Galilee, from the town of Nazareth, to Judea, to the city of David, which is called Bethlehem, because he was of the house and lineage of David, to be registered with Mary, his betrothed, who was with child.
-And while they were there, the time came for her to give birth.
-And she gave birth to her firstborn son and wrapped him in swaddling cloths and laid him in a manger, because there was no place for them in the inn.
+Luke 2:1–7 (CSB) In those days a decree went out from Caesar Augustus that the whole empire should be registered.
+This first registration took place while Quirinius was governing Syria.
+So everyone went to be registered, each to his own town.
+Joseph also went up from the town of Nazareth in Galilee, to Judea, to the city of David, which is called Bethlehem, because he was of the house and family line of David, to be registered along with Mary, who was engaged to him and was pregnant.
+While they were there, the time came for her to give birth.
+Then she gave birth to her firstborn son, and she wrapped him tightly in cloth and laid him in a manger, because there was no guest room available for them.

 Why was it so important for Christ to be born in Bethlehem?

 Is it coincidence that that the ruler at the time would be make a law for everybody to be counted?

 Who determines our boundaries and the times we live in?